ADD CONDITION

 Sterile Water for Injection, USP is indicated for use with automated compounding devices to prepare intravenous admixtures in the pharmacy.

-Is Sterile Water for Injection, USP safe for direct infusion?
+Can Sterile Water for Injection, USP be used for direct infusion?

 No, Sterile Water for Injection, USP is not intended for direct infusion and should only be used for dilution purposes.

-What precautions should I take when using Sterile Water for Injection, USP?
+What precautions should be taken when using Sterile Water for Injection, USP?

 What are the storage conditions for Sterile Water for Injection, USP?